Funfunz/json-data-connector/README.md

 ## Features

-This connector use a JSON file for each entity to storage it's entries.
+This connector use a JSON file for each entity to storage its entries.

 ## Configuration